stormpath/stormpath-sdk-android/README.md

 Stormpath.logout();
 ```

-This will clear the saved accessToken.
+This will clear the saved accessToken and invalidate the token with the server.

-## 7. Reset password
+## Reset password

 To reset a password for a user, use their email address to call `Stormpath.resetPassword()`: